agrc/gis.utah.gov/sgid/open-sgid/index.md

 - [DBeaver](#dbeaver)
 - [QGIS](#qgis)

-The username and password for these applications can be found on the [Open SGID GitHub repository](https://github.com/agrc/open-sgid#connection-information).
+The username and password to use to connect to the Open SGID can be found on the [Open SGID GitHub repository](https://github.com/agrc/open-sgid#connection-information).

 ##### ArcGIS Desktop